desforets/glympse-adapter/README.md

 client-mode.
 These are also specifed in `GlympseAdapterDefines.CORE.REQUESTS_LOCAL`:

 - `accountCreate()`: Creates account, sends event `AccountCreateStatus` as a result.
-- `getUserInfo(userId: string)`: Gets user data by `userId`, if it is not defined or empty then getting info for authorized user, sends event `UserInfoStatus` with the result
+- `getUserInfo(userId: string)`: Gets info for the current logged in user (name, avatar URL, etc.).
+ If the optional `userId` param is non-null, info is retrieved for the specified user instead.
 - `setUserAvatar(imageUrlOrArrayBuffer: string|arraybuffer)`: Sets avatar to user, sends `UserAvatarUpdateStatus`
 - `setUserName(name: string)`: Sets name to user, sends `UserAvatarUpdateStatus`